How To Decouple A Subwoofer From The Floor

 Surprisingly it’s a lot easier than you might think.

-One way is by using a platform that’s specifically designed to isolate the subwoofer’s cabinet from the floor.
+First, it’s possible to use a platform that’s specifically designed to isolate the subwoofer’s cabinet from the floor.

 They’re pretty easy to use and really only require you placing the subwoofer on top of it.

-IsoAcoustics Subwoofer Isolation Stand
+Check Availability Of IsoAcoustics Subwoofer Isolation Stand

-SVS Soundpath Subwoofer Isolation System
+Check Availability Of SVS Soundpath Subwoofer Isolation System

 That being said, besides decoupling, there are actually few additional ways you prevent your bass from leaking the room and optimizing the bass itself.